Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 In order to receive credits through equivalency, students must provide the appropriate documentation as proof of successful completion of the course.

 For reporting and transcript purposes, schools should assign a letter grade and percentage to all credits awarded through equivalency.
 If the student's documents show only a letter grade or level, schools may choose to assign a percentage, based on the mid-point of the matching British Columbia letter grade range.
-Schools may use "Transfer Standing" (TS) if it is not possible to determine a letter grade and a percentage from the documentation.
+Schools may use "Transfer Standing (PDF)" (TS) if it is not possible to determine a letter grade and a percentage from the documentation.

 Challenge Policy (Undocumented Demonstrated Prior Learning)